 To know the origin of the term, we have to go to the United States where black Friday is the day after thanksgiving.
 It is the busiest shopping day of the year.
-Stores open very early that day, doing all kind of promotions, early bird specials, … it’s considered to be the start of the holiday shopping season.
+Stores open very early that day, doing all kind of promotions, early bird specials, … It’s considered to be the start of the holiday shopping season.

 In the early 50’s the term ‘Black Friday’ was first used by the police to describe the traffic chaos in Philadelphia on that day.
-Later, since the 80’s it is used more often to describe the profits the merchants made.
+Later, since the 80’s, it is used more often to describe the profits the merchants made.
 The losses were written down in red, however on that day, the red figures turned black, hence the term.

 In Europe however, not a lot of people are celebrating Thanksgiving.
 Nevertheless, shops started to adopt the term to describe the busy shopping periods with promotions and discounts like for example during Christmas.

-Now in a global market with growing E-commerce importance, these black Fridays are a challenge.
+Now in a global market with growing e-commerce importance, these black Fridays are a challenge.
 More shoppers are leaving their cars in the garage and buy online.
-So the question for companies is whether their website or application is up for the job, how to prevent it from slowing down or even crashing.
+So the question for companies is whether their website or application is up for the job?
+How to prevent it from slowing down or even crashing?

-Last year Walmart’s website had difficulties because the site couldn’t handle the increased load on that day.
+In 2018, Walmart’s website had difficulties because the site couldn’t handle the increased load on that day.
 It affected around 3.6 million shoppers costing them 9 million dollars.
 A similar story at J.Crew (clothing retailer), due to heavy traffic their website crashed on Black Friday, the outage lasted for 5 hours impacting 320000 customers and costing them 775000 dollars.

 This is where performance testing comes in, how can we get the most out of our website?
-How do we make sure that our application does what it needs to do even during peak times?
+How do we make sure that our application does what it needs to do, even during peak times?

 These tests are simulated with a load testing tool.
-There are different tools on the market, all with their pros and cons, choose the tool that best fits your needs.
+There are different tools on the market, all with their pros and cons.
+Choose the tool that best fits your needs.

 However, what happens if all of a sudden there are two or three times more users than normal?
-What happens when there are peaks because of special actions like Black Friday?
-Are we sure that our infrastructure can handle all this?
+What if there are peaks because of special actions like Black Friday?
+Can our infrastructure handle all this?
 To make sure of that, more and more companies are starting to use performance testing so that their customers won’t have issues during those busy shopping periods.